 Mona was my first dog.
 When I first got her she had pretty severe dog reactivity and separation anxiety.
 She broke out of three crates within a week in her previous home.
 We worked hard to overcome her issues and we surpassed my expectations in so many ways.

 We competed in two different sports, something I never dreamed possible with her dog reactivity.
 In Barn Hunt her earned her Master title.
 In GRC we were working towards her SR1.

 She was always a calm dog.
 She LOVED food, but toys and play could be hit or miss.
 Temperament wise however, she was a dream.
 She could go into almost any environment and fit in beautifully.
 She will always be my ideal for how I want a dog to live at liberty in my home.

 Although she has since passed, the lessons and memories she has left me with will last a life time.
 I can never thank her enough for all that she did for me.

 Blue is my second dog.
 He is the happiest, friendliest dog you will ever meet. but he was not always that way.

 I got him at a year and a half old but severely undersocalized.
 He was very scared of sudden noises/movements, new environments, and people.
 He was not exposed to much as a young dog and therefore the unknown was scary.
 But with Mona's help we were able to show him that the world is not a scary place.
 He still has his moments but looking at the dog he is now you would never know where he started.

 He is my workhorse.
 He loves to train and play.
 Honestly, he just loves to be a part of everything.
-He competes in Barn Hunt working towards his Open title.
+He competes in Barn Hunt working towards his Master title.
 In GRC we are working towards his SR1.